MultiSafepay/docs/content/payments/integrations/ecommerce-platforms/shopfactory/faq/support-from-globecharge.md

     - /payments/integrations/ecommerce-platforms/shopfactory/faq/support-from-globecharge/
 ---

-GlobeCharge does support MultiSafepay, but for best results, we recommend using our plugin.
+GlobeCharge is an ecommerce solutions provider that manages a payment plugin within ShopFactory.
+You can also process payments with MultiSafepay via the GlobeCharge plugin.
+However, for best results, we recommend using our plugin.

 For GlobeCharge support, see [GlobeCharge](https://www.globecharge.com).